-- The patient may resume normal activities of daily living as tolerated. - Work status: The patient is allowed to return to full duty status if the job requirements have been met.
+- The patient may resume normal daily activities as tolerated. - Work status: The patient is allowed to return to full duty status if the job requirements have been met.
 If not met, then a functional capacity evaluation and work hardening program may be recommended. - The healing process can take up to a full year.
-Therefore, it is advised to continue with the home exercise program until goals have been met.
+Therefore, it is advised to continue with the home exercise program until all goals have been met.